fraszczakszymon/ad-engine/README.md

     </parameter>
 </environment>
 ```

+Description:
+* key - element of our environment
+* value - details about this element (version, filename, path  etc.)

 Do note, that instead of changing the information about the environment, you add more details.
 By default, Allure only provides information about the browser and spec files (with test cases).